RDNordic/RDNordic/README.md

 ## What I do

 - GDPR, EU AI Act, and governance support that helps organisations prepare, document decisions, and reduce avoidable risk
-- AI systems and workflows that actually work in practice, including retrieval, agent workflows, automation pipelines, and structured ways of working in tools like Claude and Codex
+- AI systems and workflows that work in practice, including retrieval, agent workflows, automation pipelines, and structured ways of working in tools like Claude/Codex.
+I also really enjoy helping people set up privacy solutions, local host, models etc.
 - Grant and research development across funding calls, partnerships, budgets, and proposal support
 - Training, leadership support, communication, and adoption work that helps teams use new tools with more confidence and consistency